5 questions to ask before purchasing dental insurance in Hong Kong

 Before looking into securing dental insurance it could prove beneficial to be aware of the approximate costs of dental work in Hong Kong.
 Before we discuss the cost of dental care, however, it is important to point out that, unlike healthcare, the Hong Kong government does not subsidize the cost of dental care for residents of the city unless you are a student or work for the government.

 At the very least you can use The Prince Philip Dental Hospital’s website as a starting point for the cost of dental care in Hong Kong.
 As a teaching hospital, the prices will be about as low as they will get.
-For example, at the Prince Philip, an examination costs between HKD 600 and HKD 1,400 with fluoride costing HKD 500 to HKD 700 and X-rays costing between HKD 100 to 7,500.
+For example, at Prince Philip, examination costs between HKD 600 and HKD 2,500 with fluoride costing HKD 500 to HKD 700 and a simple extraction costing between HKD 700 to HKD 2,000.

 2. Do I actually need cover?